Motia Icon

 Options:

 • -n, --name <project name>: The name for your project, used to create a directory.
-Use . or ./ to create it under the existing directory.
+Use . or ./ to create it in the current directory.

 • -t, --template <template name>: The Motia template to use for your project.
 Run npx motia templates to see available templates.